-- Students required to take remedial courses • must follow the UACCM Student Success Plan. - Students should take classes when offered . as some classes are only offered certain semesters. - Students should plan electives early to ensure completion of courses within the desired time frame.
+- Students should take classes when offered as some classes are only offered certain semesters. - Students should plan electives early to ensure completion of courses within the desired time frame.

 - Network administrators

 - Help desk specialists

 - Service technicians

 The drafting program at UACCM examines a wide range of drafting and design experiences to better prepare students for entry-level positions in the drafting industry.
 The program introduces students to the drafting profession, principles, and the technology used within the different drafting fields.
 A technical certificate and associate degree are offered.